BaderLab/EnrichmentMap_docs/Automating.rst

 CyREST App
 ----------

-To call commads via REST the CyREST App is required.
+To call commands via REST the CyREST App is required.
 CyREST is normally installed by default.

 CyRest is updated often.
 There are two ways to install the latest version: